Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-project-collection.md

 ### To configure the moved collection

--   Open each tab for the team project collection and, if necessary, modify the settings to reflect the services and locations to match the locations of the resources on the current TFS.
+-   Open each tab for the project collection and, if necessary, modify the settings to reflect the services and locations to match the locations of the resources on the current TFS.
 This is particularly important to do for SharePoint and reporting resources.
-If you see errors, make sure that your account has the permissions required for administrators of team project collections, and that any other team project collection administrators have been added appropriately.
+If you see errors, make sure that your account has the permissions required for administrators of project collections, and that any other project collection administrators have been added appropriately.

-    For information about this task, see [Modify a Team Project Collection](manage-team-project-collections.md) and [Set administrator permissions for team project collections](add-administrator-tfs.md).
+    For information about this task, see [Modify a Project Collection](manage-team-project-collections.md) and [Set administrator permissions for project collections](add-administrator-tfs.md).

 <a name="config-projs"></a>
 ## Configure projects